 “The training approach of this pilot enables us to provide training to all workers and the participation committee members in an efficient way,” Jahangir says.
 “The workers really enjoy the gamification approach to learning with videos and quizzes.
 The digital training solution enables us to deliver the training in a more dynamic and effective way to a larger number of workers at a time.”

 We’re as convinced of that as Jahangir.

-To learn more about the blended learning approach and how to get involved, contact Nigel Venes, Strategic Lead, Apparel and Textiles, ETI UK (Nigel.Venes@eti.org.uk) or Katrine Karlsen, Senior Advisor, ETI Norway (email@example.com) or Abil Bin Amin, Progamme Manager, ETI Bangladesh (firstname.lastname@example.org).
+To learn more about the blended learning approach and how to get involved, contact Nigel Venes, Strategic Lead, Apparel and Textiles, ETI UK (Nigel.Venes@eti.org.uk) or Katrine Karlsen, Senior Advisor, Etichal Trade Norway (firstname.lastname@example.org) or Abil Bin Amin, Progamme Manager, ETI Bangladesh (email@example.com).

 ENDNOTE: «The ILO defines social dialogue as “all types of negotiation, consultation or information sharing among representatives of governments, employers and workers, or between those employers and workers on issues of common interest relating to economic and social policy.”
 (International Labour Office: Governance and Tripartism Dept, 2013).
 Social dialogue has been shown to be an effective tool for both workers and employers, in preventing minor disagreements from escalating into major disputes, in helping enterprises to become more efficient and competitive, in increasing labour productivity, in reducing employee turnover and in developing trust and confidence in the workplace and subsequently more mature, effective forms of interaction.
 (FIP Good Practice Guide, Social Dialogue and Workplace Cooperation, ILO).